marco-ippolito/fiume/README.md

 - `id`: (required) Unique identifier for the state.
 - `transitionTo` (optional): Function or AsyncFunction that defines the transition logic to move to another state, must return the id of the next state.
-- `autoTransition` (optional Boolean): if `true` the machine will transition to the next state without waiting for an event.
+- `autoTransition` (optional): Boolean, if `true` the machine will transition to the next state without waiting for an event.
 If set to `true` is not possibile to use `transitionGuard`.
 - `onEntry` (optional): Hook called when entering the state.
 - `onExit` (optional): Hook called when exiting the state.
 - `onFinal` (optional): Hook called when execution has ended in final state.
-- `initial`: Boolean indicating whether the state is the initial state, there can only be one initial state.
+- `initial` (optional): Boolean indicating whether the state is the initial state, there can only be one initial state.
-- `final`: Boolean indicating whether the state is a final state.
+- `final` (optional): Boolean indicating whether the state is a final state.
 - `transitionGuard` (optional): Function or AsyncFunction takes as input a user event and defined whether or not transition to the next state

-### Events

-The library emits various events that you can subscribe to using the `emitter` property.

-- `started`: Triggered when the state machine is started.
-- `ended`: Triggered when entering a final state.
-- `state:onEntry`: Triggered when entering a state.
-- `state:onTransition`: Triggered when transitioning from one state to another.
-- `state:transitioned`: Triggered after a successful state transition.
-- `state:onExit`: Triggered when exiting a state.

 ## License